 Louis Handfield, a resident of Mont-Saint-Hilaire, is an amateur lepidopterist.
 For nearly 30 years, he has collected various species of butterfly that can be found in Quebec and Canada.
-His exceptional efforts have helped identify over 800 species of macrolepidoptera in the Mont St. Hilaire region.
+His exceptional efforts have helped identify over 800 species of macrolepidoptera in the Mont Saint-Hilaire region.
 Such wealth is undoubtedly the result of the diversity of habitat and host plants that can be found on the mountain.
 According to Mr. Handfield, 130 of these species are rare or local.

 Coleopterans represent about 40% of insect species.
 They occupy every imaginable habitat.
-Theses insects possess two pairs of wings.
+These insects possess two pairs of wings.
 The outermost pair of wings, the elytra, form a hard carapace, protecting the insect and the inner wings used for flight.

 A study conducted after the ice storm aimed to investigate the current and future health status of maple stands using xylophagous and saproxylophagous coleopterans as bioindicators.
 The incidence of such storms can increase these insect populations.
-69% of the insects collected were xylophagous (feeding on wood) and only 11% were saproxylophagous (feeding on dead and decomposing plants and animals).
+69% of the insects collected were xylophagous (feeding on wood), and only 11% were saproxylophagous (feeding on dead and decomposing plants and animals).
 A total of 69 insect species were collected in this fairly brief survey, of which 17 were found only in this forest, which has been qualified as diversified from an entomological point of view.

 More than 200 species of birds have been identified on the mountain.
-Migratory birds, breeding birds and residents make use of the habitat on Mont-Saint-HIlaire.
+Migratory birds, breeding birds and residents make use of the habitat on Mont Saint-Hilaire.

 Reptiles and Amphibians

 The dominant tree species are sugar maple (Acer saccharum) and American beech (Fagus grandifolia).
 This forest has not been disturbed much by human activity.
 It is an old forest.
 Some of the maples are more than 400 years old.
 The surface area occupied by the region’s sugar maple-hickory stand has shrunk considerably since colonization.
 As a result of urban development and agriculture, only 5% of the habitat is still intact.
-Mont St. Hilaire is among the 13 remaining tracts of old-growth forest that are still intact.
+Mont Saint-Hilaire is among the 13 remaining tracts of old-growth forest that are still intact.